-ComEd Rebates and Incentives – Information from product discounts to energy bill credits that can help enhance opportunities for individiuals to realize real energy savings.
+ComEd Smart Ideas Energy Efficiency Program – Information from product discounts to energy bill credits that can help enhance opportunities for individuals to realize real energy savings.

 ENERGY STAR Tax Credits – ENERGY STAR distinguishes energy efficient products which, although they may cost more to purchase than standard models, will pay you back in lower energy bills within a reasonable amount of time, without a tax credit.